Sagar2366/terraform/website/intro/vs/custom.html.markdown

 Furthermore, Terraform is an open source tool.
 In addition to HashiCorp, the community around Terraform helps to extend its features, fix bugs and document new use cases.
-Terraform helps solve a problem that exists in every organization and provides a standard that can be adopted to avoid reinventing the wheel between and within organizations.
+Terraform helps to solve a problem that exists in every organization and provides a standard that can be adopted to avoid reinventing the wheel between and within organizations.
 Its open source nature ensures it will be around in the long term.